MikeHubXP/bakalarka_tiago/README.md

 - Downloaded [MotionBERT](https://github.com/Walter0807/MotionBERT) repository and everything else required for 3D Pose estimation described in this repo

-- few additional packages for comunication between running scripts: [zmq](https://pypi.org/project/zmq/), [cloudpickle](https://pypi.org/project/cloudpickle/) and [mediapipe](https://pypi.org/project/mediapipe/0.8.2/) (version 0.8.2 for Python 3.6.9, not the latest version)
+- few additional packages for comunication between running scripts: [zmq](https://pypi.org/project/zmq/), [cloudpickle](https://pypi.org/project/cloudpickle/) and [mediapipe](https://pypi.org/project/mediapipe/0.8.2/) (version 0.8.2 for Python 3.6.9, not the latest version), installed for both Python 2 and 3 (mediapipe only for Python 3)

 ## Installation guide